-Rule 1.
-All exhibits which need to be hung MUST have a wire or saw tooth hanger attached in order to be properly displayed.
-If necessary hardware is not attached, it may not be displayed.
+Superintendents: Adleigh Ziegler, Andrea Ziegler Rule 1.
+All exhibits which need to be hung MUST have a wire hanger attached.
+No Saw Tooth hangers.
 Items should be marked to indicate if they are part of a multi-piece set.
 All art will be judged on overall appearance, including neatness, individual creativity, free expression, developmental levels, and the ability to follow directions.

 Rule 2.
 Each exhibit is to be labeled.
-Label should be attached in an inconspicuous place and should contain name of exhibit, department number, class, and exhibitor's name.
+Label should be attached in an inconspicuous place and should contain name of exhibit, department number, class, and exhibitors name.